clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 	circleGeometry.Radius(float2(30, 30));
 ```

-to get the geometry to show up we need to
+to get the geometry to show up we need to create a SpriteShape from the geometry and set up a brush to fill it with:

 ```c++
 	// Create a shape object from the geometry and give it a color and offset